-Maybe because I know that, unlike my birth children, they don't trust/expect me to be there after they turn 18.
-My biokids fully expect us to be their parents (and adviser, supporter, loan officer, therapist, nanny….) through college, after they get married, and on and on forever.
+Maybe because I know that, unlike my birth children, they don't trust/expect me to be there after they turn 18 so I feel I have to "fix" them while I can.
+My biokids fully expect us to continue to be their parents (and adviser, supporter, loan officer, therapist, nanny….) through college, after they get married, and on and on forever.

 Did you graduate high school totally ready to be an adult?
 I know I didn't.
 Not only does our brain continue to develop on into our mid-twenties, but our hearts grow too.
 We made so many mistakes that we want to protect our children from.

 I know for me, I want to be the one to help my children heal.
 That's probably a little selfish on my part.

 Their healing must continue on after they leave our home.
 All we can do is leave the door open.